jonesaustindev/nvim/README.md

 - Clipboard tool (xclip/xsel/win32yank or other depending on platform)
 - A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
   - if you have it set `vim.g.have_nerd_font` in `init.lua` to true
-- Language Setup:
-  - If you want to write Typescript, you need `npm`
-  - If you want to write Golang, you will need `go`
-  - etc.